Dikkatra Parvathi: Plot

-The story espouses the evils of drink, Parvathi (Lakshmi) is a happy girl who recently married a loving husband, Karuppan (Srikanth).
+Parvathi is a happy girl who recently married a loving husband, Karuppan.
 With kind parents-in-law and a doting husband, her life is blissful.
-Soon, she is blessed with a child.
+Soon, she has a child.
 Karuppan wants to increase his earnings and decides to buy a cart, though Parvathi is unwilling, asserting it is happier to be content with what they have.
-However Karuppan takes a loan from a money lender and buys a cart.
+However Karuppan takes a loan from a money lender Kadher Khan and buys a cart.
 Initially, everything looks rosy.
 But Karuppan happens to cross the toddy shops on his way home.
 Slowly, he is initiated into the habit of drink and soon becomes an addict.
 Parvathi's life changes into one of hardship and woe.
 The neglect of Karuppan results in the death of the child.
 Parvathi's life becomes tragic.
 Karuppan is unable to repay the loan.
-The money lender's son takes advantage of the increasingly abominable attitude of her husband.
-Parvathi helplessly gives in to the approaches of the moneylender's son.
-Upon discovering this, Karuppan throws a scythe at the moneylender's son, nearly killing him.
+Khan's son Ismail takes advantage of the increasingly abominable attitude of her husband.
+Parvathi helplessly gives in to the approaches of Ismail.
+Upon discovering this, Karuppan throws a scythe at Ismail, nearly killing him.
 Karuppan is arrested.
 Parvathi is rejected by her kith and kin.
 Alone she struggles to get her husband released.
 On the advice of a lawyer, she makes a statement in the court that she is guilty, thinking it will facilitate the release of her husband.
-Karuppan is released, but angered by her statement, rejects her.
-Dismayed, Parvathi climbs up the hill and kills herself.
+Karuppan is sentenced to six years in prison, and rejects her.
+Dismayed, Parvathi climbs up a hill and kills herself.